You want to start your own Local Sustainability Week (LSW) at your higher education instution?

 - We will support you with the preparation and organisation of your LSW.

-All LSWs should take place between March and June.
-Within that time range, you are free to choose the date of your LSW (usually Monday to Friday / Saturday).
+All LSWs should take place in March, April, September or October.
+Within that time range, you are free to choose the date of your LSW (usually Monday to Friday / Saturday / Sunday).
 We will support you to organise several events during your LSW (at least three are required).

 What is an LSW?